Doesn't Mean Anything

 "Doesn't Mean Anything" is a song recorded by American singer-songwriter Alicia Keys.
 It written and produced by Keys and longtime partner Kerry "Krucial" Brothers for her fourth studio album The Element of Freedom (2009), with its lyrics speaking about the importance of love against materialism and fake needs.
 The song was released as the lead single from The Element of Freedom on September 15, 2009, by J Records.

 "Doesn't Mean Anything" received widespread critical acclaim upon its release.
-However, it became Keys' least commercially successful lead single at the time as it peaked at number 60 on the US Billboard Hot 100, thus becoming her first lead single not to peak within the top three.
+However, it became Keys' least commercially successful lead single at the time as it peaked at number 60 on the US Billboard Hot 100, thus becoming her first lead single not to peak within the top three til “In Common” (2016) and “Underdog” (2020).
 It fared better internationally, reaching the top ten in Germany, Japan, Mexico, Switzerland and the United Kingdom.

 Background

 Keys called the song as "very different—it almost feels like you're flying.
 It has that piano, heavy-drum feeling."
 She elaborated the song's meaning, saying, "You dream of having all these things, you dream of going all these places.
 But what's the point of doing that, having that, if the one you want to be there isn't with you?"
 The song was released through Keys' YouTube channel on September 22, 2009, after her performance at the 2009 MTV Video Music Awards along Jay-Z, singing "Empire State of Mind".